Horse: Wild species surviving into modern times

-A truly wild horse is a species or subspecies with no ancestors that were ever domesticated.
+A truly wild horse is a species or subspecies with no ancestors that were ever successfully domesticated.
 Therefore, most "wild" horses today are actually feral horses, animals that escaped or were turned loose from domestic herds and the descendants of those animals.
 Only two wild subspecies, the tarpan and the Przewalski's horse, survived into recorded history and only the latter survives today.

 The Przewalski's horse (Equus ferus przewalskii), named after the Russian explorer Nikolai Przhevalsky, is a rare Asian animal.
 It is also known as the Mongolian wild horse; Mongolian people know it as the taki, and the Kyrgyz people call it a kirtag.
 The subspecies was presumed extinct in the wild between 1969 and 1992, while a small breeding population survived in zoos around the world.
 In 1992, it was reestablished in the wild by the conservation efforts of numerous zoos.
 Today, a small wild breeding population exists in Mongolia.
 There are additional animals still maintained at zoos throughout the world.

-The question of whether the Przewalski's horse was ever domesticated was challenged in 2018 when DNA studies of horses found at Botai culture sites revealed captured animals with DNA markers of an ancestor to the Przewalski's horse.
-The study concluded that the Botai animals appear to have been an independent domestication attempt involving a different wild population from all other domesticated horses.
-However, the question of whether all Przewalski's horses descend from this domesticated population is unresolved, as only one of seven modern Przewalski’s horses in the study shared this ancestry.
+Their status as a truly wild horse was called into question when domestic horses of the 5,000-year-old Botai culture of Central Asia were found to be more closely related to Przewalski's horses than to E. f. caballus.
+The study raised the possibility that modern Przewalski's horses could be the feral descendants of the domestic Botai horses.
+The study concluded that the Botai animals appear to have been an independent domestication attempt that was unsuccessful in terms of genetic markers being carried through to modern domesticated equines.
+However, the question of whether all Przewalski's horses descend from this population is also unresolved, as only one of seven modern Przewalski's horses in the study shared this ancestry.
+It may also be that both the Botai horses and the modern Przewalski's horses descend separately from the same ancient wild Przewalski's horse population.

 The tarpan or European wild horse (Equus ferus ferus) was found in Europe and much of Asia.
 It survived into the historical era, but became extinct in 1909, when the last captive died in a Russian zoo.
 Thus, the genetic line was lost.
 Attempts have been made to recreate the tarpan, which resulted in horses with outward physical similarities, but nonetheless descended from domesticated ancestors and not true wild horses.

 Periodically, populations of horses in isolated areas are speculated to be relict populations of wild horses, but generally have been proven to be feral or domestic.
 For example, the Riwoche horse of Tibet was proposed as such, but testing did not reveal genetic differences from domesticated horses.
 Similarly, the Sorraia of Portugal was proposed as a direct descendant of the Tarpan on the basis of shared characteristics, but genetic studies have shown that the Sorraia is more closely related to other horse breeds, and that the outward similarity is an unreliable measure of relatedness.